 Their Assorted Chocolate Bonbons ($3 each) are crafted with different amounts of dark and milk chocolate, and we chose four of their five house-made flavours.
 Biting into Coconut Gula Melaka gave way to a strong coconut aroma from its coconut shreds.
 Caramelised Figs was crunchy thanks to the fig seeds, while their Hazelnut Praline reminded me of Kinder Bueno.
 Passionfruit made a good ending piece with its zesty and tangy core of passion fruit puree.

-Chocolate Cube Hazelnut Latte ($9) is their most interesting drink.
+Frozen Chocolate Cube Latte Hazelnut Dark Chocolate ($10) is their most interesting drink.
 Instead of a cup of coffee, you’ll get a jar of frozen chocolate cubes, a beaker filled with two shots of hazelnut espresso, and a jug of steamed milk.
 As soon as the tray arrived, a strong scent of hazelnut wafted up from the hazelnut espresso.
 I emptied it and the milk into the jar of chocolate cubes and stirred myself a warm drink.
 The espresso is strong while the milk dilutes the hazelnut’s aroma, so concoct your blend with discretion!